Local Students Participate in Pinning Ceremony

 The pinning ceremony is a 1,000-year old symbol of service to others.
 The earliest ancestor of the pin dates back to the Maltese Cross and was adopted by the Crusaders.
 The nursing profession assumed the ceremony for their graduates and was soon joined by other professions that serve in direct patient care.

-The ceremony will be held Sunday, July 31 at noon in the Cedar Point Center at BGSU Firelands.
-Department Chair of Applied Sciences Cynthia Miglietti, Fedro, and Radiography Clinical Coordinator Valerie Glowacki will preside over the event.
+The ceremony will be held Sunday, Aug.
+11 at 1 p.m. in the Cedar Point Center at BGSU Firelands.
+Dean of BGSU Firelands Dr. William Balzer; Department Chair of Applied Sciences Dr. Cynthia Miglietti, Fedro, Radiography Clinical Coordinator Valerie Glowacki, and part-time Coordinator Malissa Frazier will preside over the event.